 Fees: Check the fees carefully to see how much you’ll pay to do a transfer.
 As it’s usually a percentage of the transfer, it will be higher the more you transfer.
 Read more about how credit card charges work here.

 Interest rates: Check the interest rates.
-If you’re choosing a 0% interest money transfer deal, look at how long the 0% period.
-Also check what the rates will be after that time as they’re likely to rise a lot.
+If you’re choosing a 0% interest money-transfer deal, look at how long the 0% period is.
+Also check what the rates will be after that period as they’re likely to rise a lot.

 Temptation to spend: Will you be more tempted to spend money unnecessarily once it’s transferred into your current account?

-Other options: Do some calculations to work out if it’s cheaper to transfer funds from your credit card, or to choose another route.
+Other options: Calculate if it’s cheaper to transfer funds from your credit card, or to choose another route.
 For example, another option could be to use your overdraft.
 Or you could get a loan, if it works out cheaper over time.
 It’s always best to do your research.